diligenstech/yext-api/docs/AnalyticsApi.md

 Reports

 Create a report to retrieve analytics for each of your products using synchronous or asynchronous requests depending on the size of your data.
+For more information available in the Reports API, check our documentation below: * [Metrics in Analytics](https://help.yext.com/hc/en-us/articles/360000001103-Metrics-in-Analytics) * [Dimensions in Analytics](https://help.yext.com/hc/en-us/articles/5901921968027-Dimensions-in-Analytics)

 ### Examples